FantasyPros Accuracy Award

 In 2025, he has started hot and carried the Sun Devil offense.

-Durability is the biggest concern (he’s never finished a full college season and has undergone multiple surgeries), but he is the top WR in the class
+Durability is the biggest concern.
+(He has never finished a full college season and has undergone multiple surgeries).
+But he ranks among the top WRs in the class.

 Boston chose to stay at Washington rather than follow former HC Kalen DeBoer to Alabama -- and it paid off.
-He caught 63 passes for 834 yards and nine TDs in 2024.
+He caught 63 passes for 834 yards and 9 TDs in 2024.
 At 6'4, 209 pounds, Boston brings unmatched size in this class.
-He projects as an X receiver at the next level with enough speed to earn early-round consideration.
+He projects as an "X" receiver at the next level with enough speed to earn early-round consideration.
+He should be a top-50 pick.

 Coleman averaged 6.52 yards per carry through his first four games this season with great suddenness and acceleration.
 He showed good hands in the receiving game and profiles as a potential three-down back in the NFL at a stout 5'9, 220 pounds.